robocomp/robocomp/tools/robocompdsl/README.md

 <div id='restrictions'/>
 ### Restrictions

-If we want create an IDSL compatible with ROS and ICE Middlewares, we must pay attention to 3 restrictions.
+If we want to create an IDSL compatible with ROS and ICE Middlewares, we must pay attention to 3 restrictions.

     1.- Services have two parameters and return void/bool.
     2.- Topics have a single parameter and return void.